deansher/Cy/doc/internal/runtime.md

   top-level module of a package

-For example, if the organization is "cy-platform.org", the package name is "examples/chat", and the version is 1.0.0, then the path of the top-level package output relative to the Cy home directory is
+For example, if the organization is "cy-platform.org", the package name is "examples/chat", and the version is 1.0.0, then the path of the top-level package output relative to the Cy root directory is

   node-out/__cy/cy-platform.org/examples/chat/1.0.0/__package.js